Key takeaways

 How much do badge entry systems cost?

-Badge entry systems cost between $1,200 and $2,500 per entry point, whether that’s a front gate, the main property entrance, or interior doors.
+Badge entry systems cost between $1,200 and $2,500 per entry point, whether that’s at your front gate, your main property entrance, or interior doors.

 So, the total cost depends on the number of entryways you need to secure, which may depend on the size of your property and the number of tenants in your building.

-In an office or business setting, your badge entry system ultimately must cater to employees.
+In an office or business setting, your badge system for employees must streamline access for your staff.
 So, you’ll have to purchase more ID cards as employees lose badges, need badge replacements, or leave the company.
 Also, the technology you choose to power your badge entry system will affect the final price.

 Replacing an encrypted ID badge may cost as little as $10 if you outsource to a third party.
 However, if you choose to produce new badges in-house, the price for a printer and software quickly adds up.
 Employee ID printers and software range from $3,000 to $10,000.